Welcome to Cossins Music School!

 Start your child’s musical journey now and tap into their natural inborn musicality!

 As a parent giving our children a wide range of experiences is a great way of ensuring they are developing the necessary life skills.
 Music is one of the best ways to give your child confidence, self-esteem, independence, creativity, imagination and important social skills.
-Music is also fun and enjoyable!
+Bring involved in music making is also fun and enjoyable!

 Why choose the Kodaly Approach?